hilbix/tino/rants/useless-use-of-cat-award.md

 # Honorable mention

 Do you spot a "little" difference of the useless use of `| cat`?
 Can you do this?
+By chance?

 ```
 $ dpkg -l apt